Subscribe for our FREE 30 minute meals book!

 Hands holding the chickpea stir fry in a small blue bowl.

-Do I have to use peanut butter?
-If you have a peanut allergy, you can sub the peanut butter for any other nut butter (almond or sunflower will probably work best) or just leave it out entirely.
+Peanut butter: If you have a peanut allergy, you can sub the peanut butter for any other nut butter (almond or sunflower will probably work best) or just leave it out entirely.

-What is tamari?
-Tamari is just gluten free soy sauce which I use in all of my recipes, but regular old soy sauce works too!
+Tamari: Tamari is just gluten free soy sauce which I use in all of my recipes, but regular old soy sauce works too!
 It tastes exactly the same as soy sauce, just without the wheat.
 I always recommend a low sodium version so the dish doesn’t get too salty.
 I don’t, however, recommend coconut aminos.

 • Orange Chickpeas